Admission Information

 Terminology

-• Second Bachelor’s Degree = you have already completed and been awarded a Bachelor's Degree
+• Second Bachelor’s Degree = You have already completed and received a Bachelor's Degree.

 Lower-Level (LL) Transfer Applicants